Carmela Troncoso

 Carmela González Troncoso (born 1982 in Vigo) is a Spanish telecommunication engineer and researcher specialized in privacy issues, and an LGBT+ activist.
-She is currently a tenure track assistant professor at École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland and the head of the SPRING lab (Security and Privacy Engineering Laboratory).
+She is currently a scientific director at the Max Planck Institute for Security and Privacy, on leave from École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland.
+She is the head of the SPRING lab (Security and Privacy Engineering Laboratory).
 Troncoso gained recognition for her leadership of the European team developing the DP-3T protocol that aims at the creation of an application to facilitate the tracing of COVID-19 infected persons without compromising on the privacy of citizens.
 Currently she is also member of the Swiss National COVID-19 Science Task Force in the expert group on Digital Epidemiology.
 In 2020, she was listed among Fortune magazine's 40 Under 40.

 Career

 Troncoso studied engineering at University of Vigo and in 2006 graduated in telecommunication engineering.
 She went to KU Leuven to work on her PhD on "Design and analysis methods for privacy technologies" under the supervision of Bart Preneel and Claudia Díaz.
 She continued at KU Leuven as a post-doc before joining Gradiant, the Galician Research and Development Center in Advanced Telecommunications, as a Security and Privacy Technical Lead.
 In October 2015 Troncoso joined the IMDEA Software Institute (Spain) as faculty member.
 Since November 2017 she has been a tenure track assistant professor at the SPRING lab (Security and Privacy Engineering Laboratory) at the School of Computer and Communication Sciences at École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland.